Complete rules

 1.1.9 The Third Conquest and conclusions of the game

 The Third Conquest is simply the victory of one Stable Alliance over the other.
-In exceptional circumstances, the game may be adjudicated.
-Play may also be ended by players resigning, agreeing a draw or declaring the game void.
+In exceptional circumstances, the game may be adjudicated or play ended by players resigning, agreeing a draw or declaring the game void.

 1.2 The Assembly of the pieces